-- June: APSI transfers the materials in the NASA NRPIF (Nordic Regional Planetary Image Facility) archive to Järviseutu-Seura ry.
+- June: Project on NASA Nordic Regional Planetary Image Facility archive relocation ends.
+APSI transfers the materials in the to Järviseutu-Seura ry.
 The unique planetary images are to be used as foundation of a new science exhibition around the impact crater lake Lappajärvi.

 - March: APSI contribution #6 published (about the two Suvasvesi impact structures’ ages, in MaPS).

 - February: APSI contribution #5 published (about the Keurusselkä impact structure age, in MaPS).

 - December: APSI officially registered in the Finnish Register of Associations.

 - November: APSI officially founded with 6 founding members.